What Is Intervention?

 Do Interventions Actually Work?

 Families who stage interventions are often doing so as a last resort.
-By this point, they have usually talked to their loved one and tried to get them to stop using drugs and alcohol many times before.
+By this point, they have usually talked to their loved ones and Tried to Get Them to Stop Using Drugs and Alcohol many times before.
 This means that people who undergo interventions tend to have severe addictions that may require intense treatment.
 With a strong support system and the right substance abuse treatment in Phoenix, even people with serious problems can get better.

 How Can I Make an Intervention More Effective?